04 June 2018

 Know the application of the label.

-These labels are going to be applied to beer bottles, so when designing it know that it should be centred and the text justified.
+These labels are going to be applied to beer bottles, so when designing it know that it should be centered and the text justified.
 You will see the middle of the label - front on, and the sides of the label will only be fully visible if you turn the beer slightly.

 Use contrasting colours – especially with text.